 Located in the Kishtwar district, this park is situated on a plateau above the Chenab river.
-One highlighting feature of this place is the cultivation of Saffron is done in these regions, however for a limited amount of time only.
+One highlighting feature of this place is the cultivation of Saffron, which is done for a limited amount of time only.

 Kishtwar National Park covers an area of around 400-500 sq. km and is known for its wide variety of flora and fauna.
-Primarily, this wildlife park established to protect snow leopards.
-Apart from the snow leopards, some of the prominent wild animal species found here are the musk deer, Himalayan black and brown bear.
-People who love to be in nature would hardly be able to resist this amazing travel destination.
+Primarily, this wildlife park was established to protect snow leopards.
+Apart from the snow leopards, some of the prominent wild animal species found here currently are - the musk deer, Himalayan black bear, and brown bear.
+This destination is apt for nature lovers who would hardly be able to resist this beauty.

-At Kishtwar National Park you get to see some of the most terrific variety flora and fauna.
+At Kishtwar National Park you get to see some of the most terrific variety of flora and fauna.
 For instance, here you will find about 50 species of birds along with a great number of animals to explore and know the vast and diverse life which our planet has.
-For photographers, this place has to offer an abundance of opportunity when it comes to clicking incredible snapshots of raw glory of nature.
+For photographers, this place has to offer an abundance of opportunities when it comes to clicking incredible pictures of the raw glory of nature.

-Pensi La.
 Pensi La is located at an altitude of 4200m.
-It is a famous tourist attraction around Kishtwar National Park and is known for being the gateway to the Suru Valley to Zanskar Valley.
-Talking about the floral variety, here you will be finding a plethora of medicinal plants.
-With all this, the Kishtwar National Park is no less than heaven for wildlife explorers and photographers.
+It is a famous tourist attraction around Kishtwar National Park and is known for being the gateway from the Suru Valley to Zanskar Valley.
+Talking about the variety of flora, here you will be finding a plethora of medicinal plants.
+With all this, Kishtwar National Park is no less than heaven for wildlife explorers and photographers as well.

-Drang Drung Glacier.
 This picturesque travel getaway is worth every ounce of your time and energy.
-It's exuding charm lets you know that there is just so much you didn’t know about life and travel and that your idea of beauty is far too less.
-It is precisely where the shift of perspective happens opening up a whole new dimension of life.
+Its mesmerizing charm lets you know that it is just so much you still don’t know about life and travel; and that your idea of beauty is probably flawed.
+It is precisely where the shift of perspective happens, opening up a whole new dimension of life.

-Daksum.
 A planned trip to Daksum won't disappoint you at all.
 It is situated at a great altitude of 2,400 meters.
-Moreover, it is also quite famous as a trekking spot among travellers and adventure seekers.
+Moreover, it is also quite famous as a trekking spot among travelers and adventure seekers.

-Visit Suru Valley.
-The Suru Valley is known for its amazing lush greenery.
+Suru Valley is known for its amazing lush greenery.
 And it is also a very famous trekking destination among adventure seekers.
-Some of the most popular tourist attractions of this place include the Phokar rock carvings, Suru river, Panikhar villages.
+Some of the most popular tourist attractions of this place include the Phokar rock carvings, Suru river, and Panikhar villages.

-By Air.
-The nearest airport is located in Jammu which is around 250 km away from the park.
-This airport has very good connectivity with nearby and major Indian cities like Delhi, Pune, Chandigarh, Kolkata, etc. So, from here you would need to get a cab or some other means of transportation to reach your destination to further cover a distance of about 220 km.
+The nearest airport is the Jammu Airport (IXJ) which is around 250 km away from the park.
+This airport has good flight connectivity with nearby and major Indian cities and can only handle domestic flights.
+It has been ranked as the 27th busiest airport in India.
+From the airport, you would need to get a cab or some other means of public transportation to reach here.